CSRG-Group/dcs-notes.github.io/_CS126/part5.md

-When colliding items are placed in different cells in the table, it is called "open addressing", and when they are put in a separate data structure it is called closed addressing (with linear probing and separate chaining being examples of both respectively)
+When colliding items are placed in different cells in the table, it is called **open addressing**, or **closed hashing**, and when they are put in a separate data structure it is called **closed addressing**, or **separate chaining** (with linear probing and separate chaining being examples of both respectively) [additional link](http://www.iro.umontreal.ca/~nie/IFT1020/Watt/12/tsld009.htm)

 ## Resizing a hash table